Gorpcore: History

 Popular brands associated with gorpcore fashion include Patagonia, Hoka, Teva, The North Face, REI, Arc’teryx, Black Crows Skis, Columbia, Salomon, 66North, Outdoor Voices, Urban Outfitters, and Free People.
 The demand for the fashion aesthetic has led to a series of new collaborations among fashion and outdoor brands like The North Face and Supreme, Fjällräven and Acne Studios, and Reformation and Canada Goose.
 Cult brand Sandy Liang frequently incorporates gorpcore elements, such as in their first viral release, a fleece inspired by grandmothers in Chinatown.
 According to Angela Wei of Fashionista.com, "Essentially, gorpcore became the new luxury streetwear", which has become apparent in the launch of items like the Jacquemus hiking boots the Dior x Birkenstock collaboration, and Prada's popular nylon accessories.

 Gorpcore's appeal has been attributed to its combination of functionality and effortless style as well its association with activities like skiing and hiking that are often considered exclusive to the wealthy.
 The trend's accessibility through second-hand and timeless pieces makes it alluring to a mainstream audience.
 Gorpcore is seen as a form of investment dressing that remains practical even as styles evolve.
 It also provides a sense of comfort and adventure to its wearers by being prepared for the elements, making it an attractive escape from reality.

+In South Korea, the style of "Gore-Tex jackets and hiking boots" was associated with the clothes middle-aged men and neighborhood uncles (ajussi) wear "for work, dining and socializing".